 - whether the project is on time and within its proposed budget

 - any other energy projects and demand side management initiatives that could provide similar benefits to ratepayers at similar or lower unit energy cost as the Site C project

-The Commission’s review will cover topics that we were planning to examine, including: project need and demand forecasts, assessment of alternatives, and project budget and costs to date.
+The Commission issued its report in November 2017 and the review covered topics that we were planning to examine, including: project need and demand forecasts, assessment of alternatives, and project budget and costs to date.